-If your dog tends to have the “zoomies” on a regular basis, and your furniture or shoes end up as your dog's favorite chew toy its time to get your dog tired out!
+Does your dog tend to have the “zoomies” on a regular basis, and your furniture or shoes end up as your dog's favorite chew toy?
+Then its time to get your dog tired out!
 Dogs that don't get the right amount of exercise become more destructive, unruly and bad listeners.
 Their pent up energy needs to be released or else your home will take a beating.

 Giving your dog the right amount of exercise means you'll get to enjoy your home for years to come, without teeth marks!

 In part one of this series, (you can check out that article here) we covered 5 indoor exercise activities that will help keep your dog mentally and physically fit.
 In this second part of the series, we'll cover 5 more ways you can drain your dog's energy level without having to go outside for a walk.
 Walks are great but not when it's pouring, freezing or sweltering hot out.